Special Needs at St Thomas’ Federation

 School offer – SEN Information Report

-At St Thomas’ we have developed a school offer leaflet with information about special needs and support for parents.
+At St Thomas’ Federation we have developed a school offer leaflet with information about special needs and support for parents.
 Please click on this link to find out more:

 The Special Educational Needs and Disabilities (SEND) Local Offer provides information about services that children, young people and their families can expect from a range of local agencies.
 Every local authority has a duty to publish information about the local provision available across education, health and social care.
 This provides a valuable resource to families, helping them make informed decisions about the services available to them.
 Please click on this link to find out more: